agsgarner/I13/README.md

 - Perform lightweight simulation
 - Log design state transitions

-The focus of this project is architectural structure, orchestration, and traceability — not prompt-only AI usage.
+The focus of this project is architectural structure, orchestration, and traceability

 ---